 Few, if any, would disagree that the international arbitration community as a whole benefits from diversity across all its members.
-We sought to explore this sentiment further in to explore this sentimer relation to diversity across tribunals.
+We sought to explore this sentiment further in relation to diversity across tribunals.
 In particular, is there any causal relationship between diversity across a multi-member tribunal and the quality of its decision-making?